 What is retinal detachment, can it cause blindness?

 The back of your eye contains a thin lining called the retina, which sends the signals to your brain that allow you to see.
-However, in some instances the retina will suddenly pull away from the blood vessels that supply it with its nutrients and oxygen.
-We call this, retinal detachment.
-It is relatively rare and mainly affects older people, typically from the age of 60 and above.
+However, in some instances, the retina will suddenly pull away from the blood vessels that supply it with its nutrients and oxygen.
+This is commonly known as retinal detachment which can cause blindness.

 - Short, spontaneous flashes of light that last a second

 - Blurry and distorted vision -Sudden streaks, specs and spots that come into your field of vision

 - Large single floaters in your eye that have the appearance of a housefly

 - A sudden feeling of a curtain veil obscuring your vision

 Retinal detachment tends to only happen in one eye.
 The chance of it occurring in both eyes are one in ten.
 Whether it's one eye or two, if you experience any symptoms, it's best to seek medical attention and immediately go to see your doctor.